|

 tools; for example, we can't pretend that ``taking a particular

-case'' is an obvious operation anymore---instead we need ways to
+case'' is an obvious operation anymore --- instead we need ways to

 make these operations easy to visualize.
-(Justification)
+This article shows a way to

 \end{abstract}